Jscarrs/Course-Management-Java/README.md

 - **Prevent Duplicate Assignments:**
   - If an assignment already exists, notify the user.
 - **Handling Binary File:**
-  - If `student_course.bin` does not exist, create it.
+  - If `student_course.dat` does not exist, create it.
   - Append new assignments if the file exists.
 - **Function:**
   - `assignStudentToCourse()`